 |Drill Sergeant||Drill Sergeant|

-Description of System and Stakeholders:
+A brief description of System and Stakeholders:

 - App is the smart phone application